Exploring Many-Body Quantum Geometry Beyond the Quantum Metric with Correlation Functions: A Time-Dependent Perspective: Bures Connection and Second-Order Response

 which follows directly from the definitions Eqs.~\eqref{eq:2nd_order_chipp_def} and \eqref{eq:S_function_def}.
 Because the intrinsic contribution to the Bures connection $\Gamma^\mathrm{in}_{\mu_1\mu_2\mu_3}(t,t_1,t_2,t_3)$ as defined in Eq.~\eqref{eq:intrinsic_gamma_after_var_deriv} is explicitly symmetric under the relabeling and change of integration variables $(\mu_1,t_1) \leftrightarrow (\mu_3,t_3), \omega_1 \rightarrow \omega_2-\omega_1, \omega_2\rightarrow \omega_2$, the generalized fluctuation-dissipation relation shows that $\Gamma^\mathrm{in}(t)$ is independent of the second-order spectral density.

 Thus, unlike for the Bures metric, the Bures connection is not entirely determined by a response function.
 The generalized fluctuation-dissipation relation Eq.~\eqref{eq: relation between chi'' and S} shows that the fundamental quantity that determines the time-dependent Bures connection is the correlation function $S_{\mu_1 \mu_3 \mu_2}(\omega_1,\omega_2)$; both $\Gamma^\mathrm{in}(t)$ and $\Gamma^\mathrm{f}(t)$ can be expressed as a double frequency integral of $S_{\mu_1 \mu_3 \mu_2}(\omega_1,\omega_2)$.
 Nevertheless, we see that the perturbative corrections $\Gamma^\mathrm{f}(t)$ to the Fisher information (and hence to the Bures metric) \emph{are} determined by second-order response functions.
 However, $\Gamma^\mathrm{f}(t)$ does not appear alone in quantum geometric quantities like Eq.~\eqref{eq:connection_as_var_deriv}.
 As such, we expect the second-order response function and its moments to contain non-geometric data in general.
+Note that we call it non-geometric since unlike $S_{\mu_1 \mu_3 \mu_2}(\omega_1,\omega_2)$, it does not capture the full contribution to the Bures distance at a specific order.
 This is consistent with prior work examining the geometric interpretations of the second-order conductivity tensor~\cite{ahn2020lowfrequency,ahn2022riemannian,cook2017design,avdoshkin2024multi}, as we will discuss in more detail in Sec.~\ref{sub:current_perturbations_connection} below.

 Having derived our main results Eqs.~\eqref{eq:intrinsic_gamma_after_var_deriv} and \eqref{eq:fisher_gamma_after_var_derivative}, we can now compute the Bures connection restricted to the case of instantaneous and quasistatic perturbations.
-Doing so will yield the induced connection on a submanifold of the space of density matrices, parametrized by the restricted set of perturbations, and in the particular coordinate system determined by the amplitude of the external fields.
+Doing so will yield the induced connection on a subspace of the space of density matrices, parametrized by the restricted set of perturbations, and in the particular coordinate system determined by the amplitude of the external fields.